Acianthus exiguus

-Acianthus exiguus, commonly known as tiny mosquito orchid, is a flowering plant in the orchid family Orchidaceae and is endemic to New South Wales in Australia.
+Acianthus exiguus, commonly known as tiny mosquito orchid, is a species of flowering plant in the orchid family Orchidaceae and is endemic to New South Wales, Australia.
 It is a terrestrial herb with a single, heart-shaped leaf and up to five translucent greenish-white flowers with pinkish markings and is found growing in forests on the north coast of the state.

 Description

 Acianthus exiguus is a terrestrial, perennial, deciduous, sympodial herb with a single heart-shaped, glabrous, dark green leaf which is light reddish-purple on its lower surface.
 The leaf is 18-30 mm long, 15-20 mm wide on a stalk 2-5 cm high.